Blendify/blender-manual/trunk/blender_docs/manual/editors/sequencer/display_modes.rst

    Shows overexposed (bright white) areas using a zebra pattern.
    The threshold can be adjust with the slider.
 Proxy Render Size
-   Size to display proxies at in the preview window.
+   Size to display proxies at in the preview region.
    Using a smaller preview size will increase speed.